CouncilofLorien/counciloflorien.github.io/docs/cards/N/never-refuse.md

 > Permanent-event
 >
 > {: .stage-resource-text .black-text .p-2 }
-> > All corruption checks by your non-Wizard characters are modified by +2.
+> > All corruption checks by your non-Wizard characters caused by your magic cards are modified by +2.
 > >
 > > {: .fs-3 }
 > > _“I will follow your lead now...”_ ***---&#65279;LotRII***